Contextualized Chunk Embeddings

 Python API

 Voyage contextualized chunk embeddings are accessible in Python through the voyageai package.
-Please install the voyageai package, set up the API key, and use the voyageai.Client.contextualized_embed() function to vectorize your inputs.
+Install the package, set up your API key, and use voyageai.Client.contextualized_embed() to vectorize your inputs.

 Parameters